-NOTE: For the security keys in IEs or part of IEs that are containing security keys used by the eNB (e.g. KeNB), the value 0 shall be written in the trace file.

 Definitions:

 Global eNBID of traced eNB: The id of the eNB traced, e.g. the eNB which handles the connection of the traced MS, during the Trace Recording Session.
 The id corresponds to the “Global eNB ID”, as defined in [16] and [17].